-I’m a writer, curator and historian and the director of the Alternative Toronto digital community archive project.
-My work explores the cultures and textures of cities, with a focus on sound, space and social movements.
+I’m a disability-identified writer, scholar and documentarist and the founder of the Alternative Toronto digital archive project.
+As a whole, my work explores the cultures and textures of cities, with a focus on memory, sound and social movements.

-I’m currently based at the Lakeshore Village Artists’ Co-op in New Toronto and work at the Media Arts Network of Ontario.
+I’m currently based at the Lakeshore Village Artists’ Co-op in New Toronto and work as Communications Director at the Media Arts Network of Ontario.
+I previously taught at McGill University and the University of Toronto and was a Visiting Scholar at NYU in New York City, where I fell in love with community archives and public history.

 Email: lilian [dot] radovac [at] gmail [dot] com